Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/puzzle-species/_index.md

 type: "project"

 title: "Puzzle Species"
-headerTitle: "Combine multiple puzzle-shaped creatures into one that's stronger than the sum of its parts---and use it to confuse the opponent's puzzles."
+blurb: "Combine multiple puzzle-shaped creatures into one that's stronger than the sum of its parts---and use it to confuse the opponent's puzzles."

-color: "green"
-autoLoadFontCSS: true

 downloadLink: "https://drive.google.com/drive/folders/1CP4ZDKvPHK4Qg17SSLgmMR8NBmfXmAbY"